hyperledger-archives/sawtooth-core/docs/source/introduction.rst

     * Supply Chain - Provides the infrastructure for tracking physical objects in a real-world supply chain on the Sawtooth Ledger.

-    * Track and Trade - Provides a methodology for users to track goods as they move through a supply chain.
-      This transaction family includes the history of ownership and custodianship, as well as histories for a variety of properties such as temperature and location.

 Consensus
 =========